qub Protocol Specification

 Fail → display "cosigner pubkey must differ from author."

-4. Reconstruct sig_input using the same formula as §9.3.
+4. Reconstruct sig_input using the same formula as §9.3 (V2 only — the

 5. Verify(cosigner_pubkey, sig_input, cosigner_signature).